bahmutov/js-to-js/README.md

 // when asked for 'js/analytics-config.js', render it dynamically app.get('/js/analytics-config.js', function (req, res) {
+  // use this for correct content-type -
+  // Express will think it is text/html by default res.setHeader('content-type', 'application/javascript');
   // this path is WRT views folder res.render('js/analytics-config.js', {
     // use any run-time values, for example from config